Leadenhall Street

 Leadenhall Street (/ˈlɛdənˌhɔːl/) is a street in the City of London.
 It is about 1/3 mile and links Cornhill in the west to Aldgate in the east.
 It was formerly the start of the A11 road from London to Norwich, but that route now starts further east at Aldgate.

 Leadenhall Street has always been a centre of commerce.
 It connected the medieval market of Leaden Hall with Aldgate, the eastern gate in the Roman city wall.
 The East India Company had its headquarters there, as later did P&O. By the mid 20th century, grand stone-faced offices lined the street.
 Today it is closely associated with the insurance industry and particularly the Lloyd's insurance market, with its dramatic building in the adjacent Lime Street.
-It forms part of a cluster of tall buildings including the 48-storey 122 Leadenhall Street and the 38-storey Scalpel.
-Other buildings planned for the street include the 57-storey 100 Leadenhall, the 50-storey Prussian Blue and the 34-storey Gotham City.
+It forms part of a cluster of tall buildings including the 48-storey Cheesegrater (122 Leadenhall Street), the 50-storey Jenga (8 Bishopsgate) and the future 57-storey Diamond (100 Leadenhall Street) and 73-storey 1 Undershaft.
 Older buildings like the medieval church of St Katherine Cree seem incongruous among these towers, but the medieval heritage is preserved in the narrow slightly curving street and dense commercial activity.